 After signing up for the newsletter, you will get a 30 days trial period with access to a 15-minute French lesson each day.
 Go for the whole package if you like what you are getting out of it.

-The videos are all fitted with interactive captions and translation so you don’t need to be afraid of not understanding them.
-Users can tap on any words to see the definition and the page will also display in-context usage, audio pronunciation, helpful images to make students understand the words better.
-Just be yourself, sit back and enjoy the happiness of learning.
+The videos are all fitted with interactive captions and translation so there’s no need to be afraid.
+Users can tap on any words to see the definition and in-context usage, audio pronunciation, helpful images will also be displayed to make students better understand their vocabulary.
+Just relax, sit back and enjoy the happiness of learning.

-Duolingo is the most popular language learning app and it lets you practice and improve your listening, speaking, reading and writing skills for free!
+Duolingo is the most popular language learning app in the world.
+You can use it to practice and improve your listening, speaking, reading and writing skills for free!
 Students can learn new languages in fun ways with multiple goals and rewards to make it feel less like learning and more like playing!

 If you already possess a certain level of proficiency, you can take a placement test to skip to the harder levels.
 No need to start from the beginning!

 BBC is the world’s leading public service broadcaster.
 It also does a great job on providing free French lessons.
-Contents include different types of news（greetings, introductions, food and drink, introductions, accommodation and so on）and readers can choose any topic they like to improve their French skills.
+Contents include different types of news（greetings, introductions, food and drink, introductions, accommodation, etc.）and readers can choose any topic they like to improve their French skills.

-By signing up for an account, you can keep track of your learning progress in BBC.
-Although the page is archived and no longer updated, you can still find a great deal of interesting resources here.
+By signing up for an account, you can keep track of your learning progress.
+Although the page is no longer being updated, you can still find a great deal of interesting resources here.

 There are a variety of French courses on BBC and they are totally free to use.
 One downside is that it doesn’t offer tests or exams so you might have to get them elsewhere.

 The platform is quite easy to use.
-Simply pick a topic you are interested in and you will be shown the relative keywords, translation and pronunciation.
+Simply pick a topic you are interested in and you will be shown related keywords, translation and pronunciation.
 After finishing the lesson, you can also take quizzes to test your results.

-French in action is a video instructional series in French, suitable for college and high school classrooms, adult learners and professional teachers.
-It contains a total of 52 videos.
-The series uses active participation to increase fluency in French, while introducing the French culture.
+French in action is a video instructional series in French.
+It contains a total of 52 videos and is suitable for college and high school classrooms, adult learners and professional teachers.
+The series use active participation to increase fluency in French, while introducing the French culture.
 Each video runs for about half an hour in length.
-You can choose the videos depending on what you want and your skill levels.
+You can choose one depending on what you want and your skill level.